-How do you create copy that appeals to both of them?
+How do you create copy that appeals to both personas?

 Joe is looking for a quick synopsis of what your product has to offer.
-He doesn’t need nor like to read lengthy copy.
-He wants to get on your website, check out your product, place an order and leave the website within five minutes.
+He doesn’t need nor like to read long copy.
+He wants to get on your website, check out your product, place an order and leave the site within five minutes.

-Shelley, on the other hand, will spend hours reading every little word in your copy.
-She wants to know the product will truly help her and she will get her money’s worth.
-She would like to see product comparison charts, product specs, concerns others had with the product and any warranty information that you can offer.
+Shelley, on the other hand, will spend longer time, compared to Joe, reading every little word in your copy.
+She wants to know that the product will indeed help her and she will get her money’s worth.
+She would like to see product comparison charts, product features, the complaints customers had with the product, and any warranty information that you can offer.

 Creating persuasive copy that appeals to both personas is challenging.
 It is also what makes the difference between a great copywriter and an average one.

-Bryan Eisenberg, the leading conversion expert, reminds us of a critical element for successful copy:
+Bryan Eisenberg, the leading conversion expert, reminds us of a critical element for a successful copy: